11 Alternative Things to do in Belfast

 This week's post is courtesy of my lovely friend, and fellow blogger Sarah.
 She blogs at the brilliant The Sarah Story; a brilliant travel and lifestyle blog based in Northern Ireland.
 Follow her on Twitter or Facebook and make sure to check out her blog too!

 Lucy is not a lady to follow the norm; she is always looking out for something different and exciting to do on her travels.

-Her blog on Bangkok was the all the inspiration I needed to visit the Shirij Medical Museum.
+Her blog post on alternative things to do in Bangkok was the all the inspiration I needed to visit the Sirij Medical Museum.
 What a frightful afternoon that was.

 1. Have your picture taken on the stairs of Titanic